 A.B., English and Creative Writing, Princeton University (2008).
 M.A., English, University of Pennsylvania (2010).
 Ph.D., English, University of Pennsylvania (2015).

-My dissertation, "State Verse Culture: American Poets Laureate, 1945-2015, awarded the Northeast Modern Language Association (MLA)'s Annual Book Prize in 2018, is the first history of the U.S. national poetry office after World War II.
-Drawing from archival research at the Library of Congress and the John F. Kennedy Presidential Library, the dissertation traces the collaboration of federal bodies (The Library of Congress, The State Department, The National Endowment of the Arts) and private literary organizations (The Poetry Society of America, The Poetry Foundation/Poetry Magazine) with mutual patrons (Paul Mellon, Ruth Lilly) as the development of a post-1945 national poetry project—an institutional legacy that links State Department missions during the Cold War to Poets Laureate projects today.
+My current book project, State Verse Culture: American Poets Laureate, 1945-2015, awarded the Northeast Modern Language Association (MLA)'s Annual Book Prize in 2018, is the first history of the U.S. national poetry office after World War II.
+Drawing from archival research at the Library of Congress and the John F. Kennedy Presidential Library, I trace the collaboration of federal bodies (The Library of Congress, The State Department, The Central Intelligence Agency, The National Endowment of the Arts) and private literary organizations (The Poetry Society of America, The Poetry Foundation/Poetry Magazine) with mutual patrons (Paul Mellon, Ruth Lilly) as the development of a post-1945 national poetry project—an institutional legacy that links State Department missions during the Cold War to Poets Laureate projects today.
 State Verse Culture contributes to a growing body of institutional and sociological approaches to U.S. literary production in the postwar era, and demonstrates how poetry played a uniquely important, and largely underacknowledged, role in the cultural front of the Cold War.